slsforme/flowers_shop_django/README.md

 -  Fully Make front-end by myself

--  Add some SCSS and learn it by using it in this project
+-  Add some SCSS and Tailwind CSS and learn it by using it in this project

 - Fully make back-end